 Open Access (OA) refers to the practice of making scholarly research freely available on the internet without financial, legal, or technical barriers.
 This allows anyone with internet access to read, download, copy, distribute, print, search, or link to the full text of research articles without needing to pay for a subscription or purchase a license.
 The only constraint on reproduction and distribution is that authors maintain control over the integrity of their work and are properly acknowledged and cited.
 In summary, OA literature is digital, online, free to access and free of most copyright and licensing restrictions, enabling a wider dissemination of knowledge to the public.

 Accessibility refers to the ease with which information can be accessed by those who need it.
 Availability, on the other hand, refers to whether or not the information is present and can be obtained.
 In the past, many research works were only available to a select few due to pay walls and other barriers.
 This made the knowledge inaccessible to those without the means to pay for it.
 Open Access addresses this issue by making the information widely available and accessible to all, increasing the overall amount of knowledge available to the public.

-✒ The necessity of Open Access (Accessibility)
+The Importance of Open Access (Accessibility)

-✒ Economic Advantages of Open Access Models
+The Economic Benefits of Open Access Publishing

 Benefits of Open Access

 Is there any benefit to the researcher and, if not, why would anyone do it?

-"When things become more open, its not simply that you get more research, but you get more diverse research," ~Stern
+When things become more open, its not simply that you get more research, but you get more diverse research, ~Stern